 Winner: Webroot.
 Webroot is cheaper for new customers and you can protect more devices at lower rates.

 6. Customer Satisfaction

 Winner: Webroot.
 Ratings from independent customer review websites show that Webroot’s users are generally more satisfied with its customer support.

-Avast is the winner as it offers more security-enhancing features and extra utilities in its security suites than Webroot.
-Also, independent tests prove that Avast is better than Webroot in terms of both malware detection and the impact on system performance.
+Avast is the winner as it offers more security-enhancing features and utilities in its security products than Webroot.
+Also, independent tests show that Avast is better than Webroot in terms of both malware detection and system performance.

 We have reviewed, ranked, and rated all the best antivirus software products out there, and we think that Bitdefender Total Security 2020 (currently at 50% off) is the best antivirus package you can buy right now.
 You can protect up to five devices (PCs, Macs, or smartphones) with just a single subscription of this suite.

 If you need protection for more than five devices, Bitdefender Family Pack 2020 is the best option for you.

 Looking for Mac-specific protection?
 Check out Bitdefender Antivirus for Mac for complete peace of mind.